freqtrade/freqtrade/docs/includes/pairlists.md

         "method": "VolumePairList",
         "number_assets": 20,
         "sort_key": "quoteVolume",
+        "min_value": 0,
         "refresh_period": 1800
     }
 ],
 ```

+You can define a minimum volume with `min_value` - which will filter out pairs with a volume lower than the specified value in the specified timerange.

 `VolumePairList` can also operate in an advanced mode to build volume over a given timerange of specified candle size.
 It utilizes exchange historical candle data, builds a typical price (calculated by (open+high+low)/3) and multiplies the typical price with every candle's volume.
 The sum is the `quoteVolume` over the given range.
 This allows different scenarios, for a  more smoothened volume, when using longer ranges with larger candle sizes, or the opposite when using a short range with small candles.